tarathep/cicd-github-action-lab/cd/lab2.md

 ### Jobs

-Groups together all the jobs that run in the DEV - App Deploy workflow.
+Groups together all the jobs that run in the DEV - Tutorial BE Deploy workflow.

 ```yaml
 jobs: